VerasThiago/Algorithms/InterviewGuide.md

 ### Programming Laguages Skills

 First of all I was introduced in C language, where I learned how to code my first lines of code, using some algorithms like binary search, then I moved to C++ to start in competitive programming area where I leard a lot of data structures and solving problems using eficient algorithms.
-Last Year I started learning more about developing softwares, my first project I used Javascript and SQL database, then learned Python to the Health News Search Software, C# was to a company challenge, Go Lang was to Programming Course Platform and Java plus Docker plus Kubernetes for IBM.
+Last Year I started learning more about developing softwares, my first project I used Javascript and SQL database, then learned Python to the Health News Search Software, C# was to a company challenge, Go Lang was to Programming Course Platform and Java/Docker/Kubernetes for IBM project.

 ### Projects

--  Health  News Search Software
+-  **Health  News Search Software**

  This was my second software that was actually used by a real client (Medical School of University of Brasília).
 This Medical School have a process called “Clipping Method” that consist in searching into the internet news about some subject, for example they want to find out what is going on with HIV in some region here in Brasil, they were looking manually each news and reading all of them and picking some pieces of the news that was considerated  “interesting” and then putting all of them in a report.